zokradonh/kopano-docker/README.md

 ### Recurring tasks and maintenance tasks within Kopano

 There are certain tasks within Kopano that either need to be executed once (like creating the public store when starting a new environment for the first time) or on a regular base (like syncing the internal user list with and external ldap tree).
-For convinience this project includes a "schedular" container that will take care of this and that can be dynamically configured through env variables.
+For convinience this project includes a "scheduler" container that will take care of this and that can be dynamically configured through env variables.

-The container knows two kinds of cron jobs (syntax is the same as within crontab):

-- `CRON_ZPUSHGAB=0 22 * * * docker exec kopano_zpush z-push-gabsync -a sync`
-  - Jobs prefixed with `CRON_` are executed once at container startup (and container startup will fail if one of the jobs fail) and then at the scheduled time.
-- `CRONDELAYED_KBACKUP=30 1 * * * docker run --rm -it zokradonh/kopano_utils kopano-backup -h`
-  - Jobs prefixed with `CRONDELAYED_` are only executed at the scheduled time.
+Please check the `README.md` of the scheduler image for further instructions.

-Instead of using the internal scheduler one can also just use an existing scheduler (cron on the docker host?) to execute these tasks.
+Instead of using the internal scheduler one can also just use an existing scheduler (cron on the docker host for example) to execute these tasks.

 ### How to use the project with the official and supported Kopano releases?